Plant Daniel

+Fossil fuel power plant in Mississippi, U.S.

 The Victor J. Daniel Electric Generating Plant is a major 2-gigawatt, four-unit fossil fuel power plant, generating about 1 GWe from two coal-fired subcritical drum-type units and 1 GWe from its two newer, gas-fired combined-cycle units.
 Plant Daniel is located in Jackson County, near Escatawpa, Mississippi.
 Named for Victor J. Daniel Jr., Mississippi Power's fourth president, the plant was designated by Southern Company Services, Inc. Jointly owned by Mississippi Power and Florida Power & Light (FPL), it is the largest generator of electric power in the state of Mississippi.

 History

 Construction of Daniel 1 and 2, two coal-fired sub-critical drum type units began in April 1973.
 Twenty-six years later in May 1999, plant capacity was doubled with the addition of two gas-fired combined cycle units, designated Daniel 3 and 4.

 The first 500 MW coal-fired, steam electric generating unit, Daniel 1, began commercial operation on Sept.
 6, 1977.
 The second 500 MW coal-fired, steam electric generating unit, Daniel 2, began commercial operation on June 1, 1981.

 Daniel 3 and 4 began commercial operation between April and May 2001.